 - Screening and/or prenatal diagnosis should be offered for future pregnancies.

-- For full trisomy 18, the risk of recurrence in a future pregnancy is less than 1%.
+- For full Edwards' syndrome, the risk of recurrence in a future pregnancy is higher than the general population risk and estimated as less than 1%.
 Risk may be higher if a parent carries a balanced translocation.
 Referral should be made to a geneticist as appropriate.

-- Serum screening that is currently carried out for Down's syndrome may help to identify not only fetuses at risk of Down's syndrome but also those at risk of trisomy 13 and 18.
+- Serum screening that is currently carried out for Down's syndrome (trisomy 21) may help to identify not only fetuses at risk of Down's syndrome but also those at risk of trisomy 13 and trisomy 18.

 - A recent study looked at screening for trisomy 18 by using maternal age, fetal nuchal translucency, free beta human chorionic gonadotrophin (beta-hCG) and pregnancy-associated plasma protein-A, alongside screening for trisomy 21.
 More than 95% of trisomy 18 fetuses were detected.

 - Another study concluded that the addition of a trisomy 18-specific risk algorithm in the second trimester achieved high detection rates for aneuploidies other than Down's syndrome.
 In this study, all patients had a nuchal scan in the first trimester, and those without cystic hygroma had a combined test (nuchal translucency, pregnancy-associated plasma protein-A (PAPP-A), free beta-hCG) and returned at 15-18 weeks for a quadruple screen using serum alpha-fetoprotein, total hCG, unconjugated estriol (uE3) and inhibin-A.